Interview with Bassam Shoukri and Willem de Fiouw from Business Data Challengers about the development of the BDC Image Classification Tool

 3. Do you work with medical specialists?

-The use of artificial intelligence saves medical specialists a lot of time when classifying MRI images.
-This solution helps medical specialists look at the images in a more targeted manner by alerting the specialist to specific parts of the images that require extra attention.
+The use of artificial intelligence saves medical specialists a lot of time in classifying MRI images.
+This solution helps medical specialists to look at the images in a more targeted way by alerting the specialist to specific parts of the images that require extra attention.
 An additional advantage is the speed of classification.
 This method saves a lot of time because a large number of images can be classified in a very short time instead of having the images assessed one by one by a medical specialist.

-Also this question for Willem de Fiouw:
+Also this question to Willem de Fiouw:

 Business Data Challengers